-Melatonin is a hormone that regulates the sleep/wake cycle, as well as other hormones, in particular the hormones of the female reproductive cycle.
+Melatonin is a hormone that regulates the sleep/wake cycle, as well as other hormones, in particular, the hormones of the female reproductive cycle.
 Some studies have shown that taking melatonin (especially in conjunction with myo-inositol) for several months before IVF may help to improve egg quality.
 Be aware that melatonin supplementation could produce side effects such as exacerbation of depression, so discuss it with your doctor.
 In addition, don’t take melatonin if you take medication for a thyroid condition.
 Melatonin may suppress natural ovulation, so it should not be taken by women who are trying to conceive naturally.

 DHEA for Diminished Ovarian Reserve or Poor Responders

 Dehydroepiandrosterone (DHEA) is a hormone that serves as a building block for the reproductive hormones estrogen and testosterone.
-Much research has indicated the potential benefits of DHEA supplementation in improving egg quantity and quality in woman with a diminished ovarian reserve or who are poor responders to fertility drugs.
+Much research has indicated the potential benefits of DHEA supplementation in improving egg quantity and quality in women with a diminished ovarian reserve or who are poor responders to fertility drugs.
 It’s recommended to take DHEA for several months before fertility treatment for the maximum benefit.

 CoQ10 for Egg and Sperm Quality